qig123/pdf_trans/mybook/Part I_ Foundations/Chapter 1_ Introduction.md

 Finally, this book should help prepare you for further study in language de- sign or implementation, should you be so inclined.
 It will also equip you to un- derstand the interactions of languages with operating systems and architectures, should those areas draw your interest.

-## 3CHECK YOUR UNDERSTANDING

-*
+3**CHECK YOUR UNDERSTANDING** 1.
 What is the difference between machine language and assembly language?
-  2.
-  In what way(s) are high-level languages an improvement on assembly lan- guage?
+2. In what way(s) are high-level languages an improvement on assembly lan- guage?
 Are there circumstances in which it still make sense to program in assembler?
-  3.
-  Why are there so many programming languages?
+3. Why are there so many programming languages?

 *
   What makes a programming language successful?
   5.
   Name three languages in each of the following categories: von Neumann, functional, object-oriented.
 Name two logic languages.
 Name two widely used concurrent languages.
-### 6.
-What distinguishes declarative languages from imperative languages?
-7.
-What organization spearheaded the development of Ada?
+## 6. What distinguishes declarative languages from imperative languages?
+7. What organization spearheaded the development of Ada?

-*
-  What is generally considered the ﬁrst high-level programming language?
+## 8. What is generally considered the ﬁrst high-level programming language?
+9. What was the ﬁrst functional language?
-  9.
-  What was the ﬁrst functional language?
 10. Why aren’t concurrent languages listed as a separate family in Figure 1.1?
-## 1.4

-### **Compilation and Interpretation**
+1.4 **Compilation and Interpretation**

 At the highest level of abstraction, the compilation and execution of a program in **EXAMPLE** 1.7